Schools and youth groups are encouraged to use the group campsites designed specifically to meet their needs including:

 At the three group campsites, the maximum group size is 30.
 At all other campsites the maximum size of any group staying overnight on the Bibbulmun Track is 17, including leaders.

-Group leaders are reminded to complete a Notice of Intent and lodge it no less than one month prior to the start of the expedition.
+Group leaders are reminded to complete a Group Notification and lodge it no less than one month prior to the start of the expedition.

 Alyi-wa Miya and Mt Cooke Group campsites

 Due to the popularity of the Mt Cooke campsite a new group campsite has been built to prevent overcrowding.
 The Alyi-wa Miya Group Campsite is south of the Monadnocks campsite with a dedicated spur trail east of the Track.
 The Mt Cooke Group Campsite is around 500 metres north of the original Mt Cooke campsite (between Sullivan Rock and the original campsite) and is visible from the Track.
 These two group campsites allow larger groups to use the area north and south of Sullivan Rock for a two night/ three day loop-style walk.

 The 19km Wellington Spur Trail links the Bibbulmun Track from Yabberup campsite, south of Collie, to the Wellington Dam recreation area which offers a range of other recreational activities including mountain biking and canoeing.
 It is a pretty walk through the Wellington National Park which features WA’s unique eucalypt forests of jarrah, marri and yarri (blackbutt).